The Gospel of Salvation from God our Father through His Beloved Son our Lord Christ Jesus and the Holy Spirit

 24 Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life.

-17 So faith comes from hearing, and hearing through the word of Christ.
+17 So faith comes from hearing, and hearing by the word of Christ.

 3 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.

-The most precious gift of all is what our God and Father gave and what Jesus Christ the Son of God did for us in that He gave His life so that our sins can be forgiven, and we can be redeemed so that we can have a home in the new heavens and new earth (Isaiah 65:17, 2 Peter 3:11-13, Revelation 21:1) in the city of the living God, the heavenly Jerusalem (John 14:1-4, Hebrews 11:10, Revelation 3:12-13, Revelation 21:2-4), with myriads of angels, and to the general assembly and church of the firstborn who are enrolled in heaven, and to God, the Judge of all, and to the spirits of the righteous made perfect and to Jesus, the mediator of a new covenant, and to the sprinkled blood, which speaks better than the blood of Abel (Hebrews 12:22-24 NASB).
+The most precious gift of all is what our God and Father gave and what Jesus Christ the Son of God did for us in that He gave His life so that our sins can be forgiven, and we can be redeemed so that we can have a home in the new heavens and new earth (Isaiah 65:17, 2 Peter 3:11-13, Revelation 21:1) in the city of the living God, the heavenly Jerusalem (John 14:1-4, Hebrews 11:10, Revelation 3:12-13, Revelation 21:2-4), with myriads of angels, and to the general assembly and church of the firstborn who are enrolled in heaven, and to God, the Judge of all, and to the spirits of the righteous made perfect and to Jesus, the mediator of a new covenant, and to the sprinkled blood, which speaks better than the blood of Abel (Hebrews 11:4, Hebrews 12:22-24 NASB).

-This web site follows the word of God with hope that you will become a child of God, a Christian, a disciple of the Lord Jesus.
-The first several pages will try to bring out the seven ones that have been revealed to us in Ephesians 4:1-6 .
+This web site follows the inspired word of God with the hope that you will become a child of God, a Christian, a disciple of the Lord Jesus.
+The first several pages on this web site will try to bring out the meanings of seven ones that have been revealed to us in Ephesians 4:1-6 .

 The seven ones are as follows:

-The body (the church) of Christ, are by definition “the called out, of this world, to God” “ekklesia” the faithful, baptized believers in Christ (the church).
+The body (the church) in Christ, are by definition “the called out from this world and to God,” the outcome being the faithful baptized believers in Christ (the church).
 This calling is to all people "to believe".